MagnetMan103/chessProject/README.md

-Hindi Chess Game
+#Hindi Chess Game

-Custom chess game
+Static website made with JS/HTML/CSS

+You can check it out [Here](chess-project-psi.vercel.app)